-This time the NRA could not sanction, as no sanctioning powers were implemented in the relevant Member State (as defined in Article 18 of REMIT).
+That time the NRA could not sanction, as no sanctioning powers were implemented in the relevant Member State (as defined in Article 18 of REMIT).
 Nevertheless the intermediary decided to internally develop training for the personnel to ensure full compliance with REMIT obligations.

-The ACER received in 2018 over a hundred STRs from market participants, organised market places and other stakeholders (Consolidated Annual Activity Report - Year 2018, ACER, 14 June 2019, p.
+When it comes to practical aspect, ACER received in 2018 over a hundred STRs from market participants, organised market places and other stakeholders (Consolidated Annual Activity Report - Year 2018, ACER, 14 June 2019, p.
 13).

 PPAT characteristics pursuant to ACER's Guidance Note 1/2015

 The term 'person professionally arranging transactions' includes three different elements that should be assessed independently in order to determine whether an entity is a PPAT or not.
 For an entity to be considered a PPAT it has to fulfil the following three cumulative criteria: